 Who wants the job in 2020?

-More than 20 Democrats are fighting for their party's nomination.
+More than 20 Democrats were fighting for their party's nomination but more than half have dropped out.

 So-called primary elections, which begin in February, are held by each state to decide which nominee is picked.

-Frontrunners so far for the Democratic crown include Joe Biden (former vice-president), Elizabeth Warren (Massachusetts senator), Bernie Sanders (Vermont senator) and Kamala Harris (California senator).
+Frontrunners so far for the Democratic crown include Joe Biden (former vice-president), Bernie Sanders (Vermont senator) and Elizabeth Warren (Massachusetts senator).

 Donald Trump is not the official Republican candidate until he is formally put forth by his party next summer.

-He will have at least one challenger - former Massachusetts Governor Bill Weld - but he has little chance of beating Mr Trump, who is very popular in the party.
+He will have at least one challenger but he has little chance of beating Mr Trump, who is very popular in the party.

 How do you win a general election?